For Fans of The Expanse Who Love Romance

 Advantage: The relationship between the two central characters directly affects the outcome of the larger conflict.
 Their choices about each other have consequences for the mission, the crew, and the political situation they're caught in.

-Benefit: You get the full payoff The Expanse delivers on political and survival stakes — and the emotional payoff you've been waiting for.
+Benefit: You get the full payoff The Expanse delivers on political and survival stakes, and the emotional payoff you've been waiting for.
 Neither one is sacrificed for the other.

-Read The Starfall Accord — Get It NowThis Is the Book for Readers Who Want Both
+This Is the Book for Readers Who Want Both

+The Starfall Accord is science fiction that respects your intelligence and your heart in equal measure.
 The Expanse showed you how good space opera gets when it commits to texture and consequence.
-The Starfall Accord shows you what happens when you add a love story that operates by the same rules.
+The Starfall Accord shows you what happens when you add a love story that operates by the same rules, and that love story is earned, pressured, and completely impossible to put down.

 Some books give you the stars.
 The best ones give you a reason to stay.